 Honors and Awards

 Ansari’s critical work earned him many honors and awards: NASA Public Service Medal, Fellow of the SPIE, two NASA’s Space Act Awards, the Abe Silverstein Medal, STARS Award from the State of Texas, Service to America Medals (finalist) for Science and Environment, the NASA Exceptional Scientific

 Achievement Medal, the HHS Innovates Award from the U.S. Department of Health and Human Services, the Pioneer in Medicine Award from the Society of Brain Mapping and Therapeutics, and honors from both the Ohio State Senate and the Senate of the United States of America.

 Ansari’s NASA career is amazing and rewarding.
 He worked on space experiments conducted on space shuttles and space station.
 He developed new technologies for medical diagnosis and studies of the eye and other diseases, which can benefit all humankind.
 He won many honors and major awards in the US, gave invited lectures all over the world, published over 100 scientific and technical articles, and interviewed by major TV networks, newspapers, and technical magazines.
 However, Ansari does not want to stop; at least not yet.
 He still has a “fire in the belly” and un-ending appetite for acquiring new knowledge.

-At the end, Dr. Ansari says; “You and your team is spearheading an impressive educational campaign to inspire the young minds of Lyrian’s today to be the trailblazers of tomorrow”.
+In the end, Dr. Ansari says; “You and your team are spearheading an impressive educational campaign to inspire the young minds of Lyrian’s today to be the trailblazers of tomorrow”.
 As a former resident some 40 years ago, he sends his best wishes to the team at Hamara Lyari in achieving their goal for a peaceful, modern, and prosperous Lyari.